This mid-tiered American Express card offers solid perks and rewards.

 You want general travel rewards.

-Check out general travel cards like the Chase Sapphire Preferred® credit card and Barclaycard Arrival® Plus World Elite Mastercard® for hotel stays, flights, cruises and more.
+Check out general travel cards like the Chase Sapphire Preferred® Card and Barclaycard Arrival® Plus World Elite Mastercard® for hotel stays, flights, cruises and more.
 Another good option is the Bank of America® Travel Rewards credit card, which has a $0 annual fee.

 You want top-tier benefits like travel credits and airport lounge access.